I still occasionally run across users who are not familiar with the Boundary command (or BPoly).

 Now, I did have a reader tell me awhile back that he created a VBA program that would isolate to the desired layers and start the boundary command.
 I have done a bit of VBA in the past and even had the honor of assisting Lee Ambrosius in his programming labs at AU for years, but, I haven't quite gotten around to making my own program.

-But, even if you're not comfortable with programming, you could also speed things up by isolating these layers and use the Layer States dropdown on the expanded Layers panel on the home tab of the ribbon to create a new layer state and while in the Layer States Manager, Export that setting to import into other drawings
+But, even if you're not comfortable with programming, you could also speed things up by isolating these layers and use the Layer States dropdown on the expanded Layers panel on the home tab of the ribbon to create a new layer state and while in the Layer States Manager, Export that setting to import into other drawings.

 Because, of course, if you're using CAFM/IWMS, you are using the exact same layer names every time.